-The mortality rate for American smokers is three times that of people who never smoked, according to the Centers for Disease Control and Prevention (CDC).
+The mortality rate for American smokers is three times that of people who never smoked, according to the (CDC).
 It’s one of the leading causes of preventable death.

 The music video also includes appearances by King Bach, Grace Helbig, Harley Morenstein, and AlphaCat.
 It’s sort of like the “We Are the World” of anti-smoking PSAs, only Michael Jackson wasn’t involved, and your parents probably have no idea who any of the singers are.
 But at least it’s for an equally good cause.